PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-10 04:03:34
+Last updated: 2024-04-10 04:04:09
-Random Quote: I learned form Set Arthur Dayne, the Sword of the Morning, who could have slain all five of you with his left hand while he was taking a piss with the right.  -  Jaime Lannister
+Random Quote: Sometimes a truce is the most important part of a war. - Professor